The study of everything. The preparation for anything.

 NCAA Division III Athletics

-Men’s Varsity Sports Include: baseball, basketball, cross-country, football, golf, soccer and tennis.
+Men’s varsity sports: baseball, basketball, cross-country, football, golf, soccer, and tennis

-Women’s Varsity Sports Include: basketball, cross-country, golf, soccer, softball, tennis, and volleyball.
+Women’s varsity sports: basketball, cross-country, golf, soccer, softball, tennis, volleyball.

 Colors: Orange and Garnet